Titration is a big word that means working with your doctor to get your child’s medication just right.

 These often go away after a few weeks, so your doctor may encourage you to wait it out and see if they get better on their own.

-Always call your child’s doctor right away if you’re concerned or worried about side effects, especially if they’re getting worse.
+Call your child’s doctor right away if you’re concerned or worried about side effects, especially if they’re getting worse.
 One example could be that your child develops tics.
 These can be small repetitive body motions like blinking or grimacing.
 Call instead of trying to take them off a medication yourself.
-If you stop medications suddenly, it can have dangerous side effects.
+If you stop medications suddenly, it can cause dangerous side effects.

 Your child’s doctor can usually fix side effects.
 They can lower the dose, change the times they are taken, or even switch medicines.

 What about rare side effects?
 Heart problems, liver problems, hallucinations (like seeing small bugs, hearing things, becoming suspicious, or having strange feelings on their skin), agitation, and suicidal thoughts can happen, rarely, with some ADHD medications.

 If it’s an emergency, call 911.
 Other than that, contact your child’s doctor immediately.
 These things happen in less than 1 in 10,000 people, according to the American Academy of Child & Adolescent Psychiatry.

 When Is the Best Time for Your Child to Start an ADHD Medication?